samarthpandey786/React_project/README.md

 ## 📦 Projects

 <!-- List your current projects here, for example: -->
-- **Todo App** – Simple and clean todo list with local storage support.
+- **Blog App** – complex and clean blog app with local storage support and appwrite support.
-- **Weather Dashboard** – Fetches weather data using an API and displays for different cities.
-- **Calculator** – Responsive calculator app with basic operations.
-- **Portfolio Website** – Personal portfolio made with React.
+- **Note App** - simple yet responsive and dynamic Note app with Drag and drop featuer of Notes.

 *(Add more details about each project as you grow!)*